 Records shall be maintained to ensure every resident being reexamined within a 12-month period.

-Upon completion of reexamination and verification, resident shall be provided reasonable advanced notice (generally assumed to be 30 days), in writing, prior to the effective date of the following: (A copy of such notification is to be retained in the resident's file.)
+Upon completion of reexamination and verification, resident shall be provided reasonable advanced notice (must be 30 days for increases in rent), in writing, prior to the effective date of the following: (A copy of such notification is to be retained in the resident's file.)

 Any change in rent and the date on which it becomes effective.